smacvittie/Sophia-MacVittie-Sogin-Lab-Notebook/_posts/2021-12-02-PCR-opt-seq-primers-shorten.md

  - Cycles: 30
  - Final Extension 72C for 10 minutes
  - Infinite hold: 4C
-  however Extension timeswere also run at 3 and 4 minutes.
+  however Extension times were also run at 3 and 4 minutes.

+  the results eem promising however it also appears there was some contamination in the reagents causing an extra band to form, i will rerun with different mastermix and update.